 Technology can make a big difference in satisfying CMS requirements.
 Workforce management systems can help automate hiring and enhance employee engagement to help stem employee turnover and promote the required level of staffing.
 Learn the secrets to PBJ success.

 Payroll-Based Journal software helps operators prove compliance by automatically collecting staffing data and comparing staffing levels to the resident population, also known as PPD census values.

 During the pandemic, CMS waived several quarterly Payroll-Based Journal reports.
 The demand for quarterly reports resumed later in 2020 despite the Trump administration’s relaxed approach to skilled nursing facility oversight and penalty enforcement.

 Not all Payroll-Based Journal systems are the same.
 Many systems simply collect historical records and require a great deal of manual intervention.
 These PBJ reports may help operators meet the quarterly Payroll-Based Journal submission requirements.
 But they cannot help operators achieve compliance or pass a surprise inspection.

 Proactive Payroll-Based Journal reporting can ensure your compliance reports meet CMS standards.
 When it’s integrated with workforce management applications, such as scheduling and attendance tracking, operators can automatically create schedules that adjust to PPD census values and customize them to also support state staffing requirements.

 Looking forward, it’s best to be prepared for enhanced oversight and ready to anticipate the demands of regulators.

 This will take some work.
 But technology can smooth the way and enable facility operators to meet the challenges ahead.

-Before purchasing a Payroll-Based Journal software, request a personalized demonstration and make sure that all data captured is auditable and verifiable.
+Get started optimizing your Payroll-Based Journal reporting with a personalized demo to ensure all data captured is auditable and verifiable.